momtr/Q-Learning/README.md

 - -10 if he moves out of the world

 ### Result
-The agent is able to solve the problem in the minimum number of moves.
+The agent is able to solve the problem with the minimum number of moves.

 ![Result](https://github.com/moritzmitterdorfer/QLearning/blob/master/output_img.png)